-It is recommended a Belongil Creek catchment plan focus on identifying the Understanding, Objectives and Options and priority components of the framework outlined in Figure 35.
-The recommended stages for a Belongil Creek catchment plan are outlined in Figure 36.
+It is recommended future management of Belongil Creek focus on identifying the Understanding, Objectives and Options and priority components of the framework outlined in Figure 35.
+The recommended stages for the management of Belongil Creek are outlined in Figure 36.
 Each of these stages is discussed below.

 Figure 36.
-The proposed components of the Belongil Creek catchment plan
+The proposed components required for the management of Belongil Creek